 I really liked the upright position, a little more upright than your average stroller, which I often find a bit of a slinked awkward position for children.
 It’s great too for them to take in their surroundings.

-For £120 you don’t expect many extras, but there’s some really good features with this included – a secure five point harness; easy fold mechanism that locks as well; decent-sized shopping basket for all your holiday purchases; and my favourite – a carry handle where you can feasibly sling it over your shoulder and carry on.
+There’s some really good features included – a secure five point harness; easy fold mechanism that locks as well; decent-sized shopping basket for all your holiday purchases; and my favourite – a carry handle where you can feasibly sling it over your shoulder and carry on.

-The Britax Holiday is available in six colours: Coral Peach, Steel Grey, Cosmos Black, Aqua Green, Ocean Blue and Flame Red and will be available exclusively at Argos from August 2017 and other retailers from January 2018, with an RRP of £120.
+The Britax Holiday is available in six colours: Coral Peach, Steel Grey, Cosmos Black, Aqua Green, Ocean Blue and Flame Red and will be available exclusively at Argos from August 2017 and other retailers from January 2018.